 |Classic Pairings||Grilled meats, game, spicy dishes||Steak, barbecue, roasted meats|

-Sweetness: Shiraz is typically produced in a dry style, offering minimal residual sugar.
+Sweetness: Syrah is typically produced in a dry style, offering minimal residual sugar.

-Alcohol: Shiraz wines generally have a moderate to high alcohol content, ranging from around 13% to 15% ABV.
+Alcohol: Syrah wines generally have a moderate to high alcohol content, ranging from around 13% to 15% ABV.

-Body: Known for its bold body, Shiraz provides a powerful and complex drinking experience.
+Body: Known for its bold body, Syrah provides a powerful and complex drinking experience.

-Tannins: Shiraz often has higher tannin levels compared to Malbec, meaning it will taste grippier in your mouth.
+Tannins: Syrah often has higher tannin levels compared to Malbec.

-Flavor and Aroma Intensity: Shiraz exhibits robust flavors and aromas, with intense dark fruit notes and hints of spice.
+Flavor and Aroma Intensity: Syrah exhibits robust flavors and aromas, with intense dark fruit notes and hints of spice.

 Flavors: The flavor profile often includes blackberry, black pepper, dark chocolate, and sometimes a touch of smoked meat or leather.